Ben8t/operation/README.md

 `operation` bring simple pattern as `operation <operation_name>` to run any operation listed below.
 The name operation come from military operations which are defined, operate and then classified : like any Docker container.
 It is recommanded to know a bit of this technology to better understand and customize your own operations.

+> Goal here is not to replace a full workspace but rather to give easy applications without any setup required, excepted Docker.

 ## Getting started